 Diabetes plus high blood pressure is a particularly strong combination of risk factors.

 In addition, some other complications of diabetes are more common if you have high blood pressure.
-For example, diabetic retinopathy (damage to the back of the eye) and diabetic nephropathy (kidney damage related to diabetes).
+For example, damage to the back of the eye (diabetic retinopathy) and kidney damage related to diabetes (diabetic nephropathy).

 What are the benefits of lowering blood pressure?